 For each Example in an ExampleSet, this operator generates a neigboring set of data points, and uses correlation to identify the local attribute weights in that neighborhood.
 Although the relationship between attributes and predictions may be highly non-linear globally, the local linear relationship is more than powerful enough to explain the predictions.

 This operator works with all data types and data sizes.
 It supports both classification and regression problems.
-The only model type which is not recommended is k-Nearest Neighbors, since this model typically suffers from long runtimes.
+The only model type which is not recommended is k-Nearest Neighbors, since this model typically suffers from long runtimes for scoring.

 - model (Model)